mpusch88/ReleaseWatcher/README.md

 4. Start the development server using `npm run dev` or `yarn dev`.
 5. Open the app in your browser at `http://localhost:3000`.

-For more detailed setup instructions, please refer to the [wiki](https://github.com/ReleaseWatcher/ReleaseWatcher/wiki).

 ## Milestones

 This project is divided into several milestones: